 Chemistry: (23 credits, at least 14 must be taken at UMaine)

 A minor in Chemistry is intended to broaden the academic base of students who already have a solid scientific background in areas such as biology, microbiology, biochemistry and engineering.
 This curriculum exposes students to the first two years of introductory chemistry and provides additional knowledge at a more advanced level in an area of the student’s choice.
-Students must take a minimum of 23 credits from the following list, including at least one advanced chemistry course (CHY 242 or CHY 4XX).

 A 500 level chemistry course can be used to fulfill the minor requirement by obtaining permission from the course instructor and academic advisor.
 No grade below a C- will be accepted toward these requirements.